jj811208/watching-you/README.md

 </p>

 ## Features

-- Ability to watch mouse or another DOM or even input values, watch anything you want!
+- Be able to watch the mouse or another DOM, or even input values, watch anything you want!
 - Because it is DOM-based, it is easy to support RWD
 - Supports multiple frameworks
 - Zero dependency (every framework is!)